-Do you ever read advice that says “Learn to let the stress go” and just feel MORE stressed because you have no idea how to do that?
-Or maybe you read this post about how stress can throw of our hormone balance and wondered if it’s possible to support healthy hormones without renouncing civilization and moving into a yurt.
+Have you ever read advice that said “Let the stress go” and just felt MORE stressed because you have no idea how to do that?
+Or maybe you read this post about how stress can throw off hormone balance and wondered if it’s to reduce stress without renouncing civilization and moving into a yurt.

 Well then, this post is for you.
 Stress is “not a bad thing in itself,” writes Harvard-educated Dr. Sara Gottfried, adding that:

 under normal conditions, your body produces a brief surge of cortisol – the hormone released when you’re under stress – that is beneficial and protective and, ideally, infrequent.
 The stress reaction is an appropriate alarm; perhaps a friend has had a medical emergency or your house was burglarized.
 Once you respond and cope with the situation, your cortisol should return to normal levels, similar to the rise and fall of a tide.
 When your cortisol is functioning properly and proportionally, so is your alarm system, and vice versa.